-Management Board members receive accident insurance with coverage of €350,000 in the event of death and €800,000 in the event of disability.
+Management Board members receive accident insurance with coverage of € 350,000 in the event of death and € 800,000 in the event of disability.
 Additionally, the Company assumes the costs of a preventive medical examination every two years.

-In addition, Niklas Östberg has been granted a personal budget of €25,000, which, subject to presentation of receipts, covers the costs of commuting between his place of residence and place of work.
+In addition, Niklas Östberg has been granted a personal budget of € 25,000 that covers the costs of commuting between his place of residence and place of work upon presentation of receipts.

-All members of the Management Board are insured against the risk to be held liable for financial losses in performing their services through a D&O insurance policy taken out at Delivery Hero's expense with a deductible of 10% of the loss, up to one-and-a-half times the annual base salary, in accordance with the provisions of the AktG.
+All members of the Management Board are insured against the liability risk of financial losses from performing their duties through a D&O insurance policy taken out at Delivery Hero's expense with a deductible of 10% of the loss up to one-and-a-half times the annual base salary in accordance with the provisions of the AktG.
 The contributions to the D&O insurance are not included in the fringe benefits.